 - Outstanding record in cancer cellular and molecular biology; and / or bio-inspired materials;

-- inter- and multidisciplinary thinking; strong motivation and interest to join one an ambitious interdisciplinary research cluster
+- Independent, inter- and multidisciplinary thinking & work attitude with strong motivation and interest to join an ambitious interdisciplinary research cluster;

 - an integrative and cooperative personality with excellent communication and social skills;